How does the auction work?

 In order to ensure that the auction is a competitive process the Forestry Commission has set a number of constraints for the auction budget, a reserve price and the maximum number of WCUs that it is willing to buy.

-Please see the Guide to the Second Auction for further details on how the auction operates.
+Please see the Guide to the Third Auction for further details on how the auction operates.

-While successful bids at previous auctions are not a predictor of the success of future bids, to help address uncertainty in what still is a developing market, we have decided to share the average price paid in the last auction, which was £24.11 per woodland carbon unit.
-However this should not be taken as a firm indicator of acceptable bids in the second auction.
+While successful bids at previous auctions are not a predictor of the success of future bids, to help address uncertainty in what still is a developing market, we have decided to share the average price paid per woodland carbon unit in the last two auctions.
+In the first auction, held earlier this year, the average price was £24.11 and 18 out of the 31 applications were successful.
+In the second auction in June, the average price was £19.71 and 27 out of 77 bids were successful.
+However this should not be taken as a firm indicator of acceptable bids in the third auction.
 It should be born in mind that the auction is a competitive process and lower bids are more likely to be successful.
-In the first auction, held earlier this year, 18 out of the 31 applications were successful.

 How are the Estimated Bid and Total Bid values calculated?

 The Estimated Bid and Total Bid values are estimates of how much money could be paid under WCaG if your bid is successful.
 The individual values are calculated based on the number of WCUs and the bid price adjusted for inflation at 2.2%.

 However it is important to emphasise that in practice the actual inflation rate in future may differ from 2.2% and the final sale value of WCUs will be adjusted accordingly.
 Therefore, the actual amount of money paid over the life of the contract will be different from estimates provided.
 Under the terms of the WCaG contract the price bid at auction will be index-linked from the date that planting is completed and calculated using the Consumer Price Index for April of each year as published by the Office of National Statistics.